MasonWirtz/MasonWirtz.github.io/Publications.md

 # Books/Theses
 ----------------

 Wirtz, Mason A. (in prep.) <br> **Sociolinguistic competence in adult second language acquisition.
-Dynamics of linguistic, socioaffective and cognitive factors in sociolinguistic development.** <br> PhD thesis
+Dynamics of linguistic, socioaffective and cognitive factors.** <br> PhD thesis

 Wirtz, Mason A. (2020) <br> **Strategieneinsatz zum Erwerb rezeptiver Varietätenkompetenzen im mittelbairischen Dialektgebiet.** <br> OhioLink: Online repository for Masters' and PhD theses

 ----------------
 # Journal Articles
 ----------------

+Wirtz, Mason A. / Pfenninger, Simone E. (under review) <br> **Variability and Individual Differences in L2 Sociolinguistic Evaluations: The GROUP, the INDIVIDUAL and the HOMOGENEOUS ENSEMBLE.**

 Wirtz, Mason A. (in press) <br> **Discourse completion tasks meet virtual reality: A pilot study on virtual reality as an elicitation instrument.** <br> *Research Methods in Applied Linguistics* <br> [open data](https://osf.io/ebcdf/)